MakeSchool-Tutorials/Makestagram-Swift/P12-Creating-Custom-Post-Cell/content.md

 ![image](add_image_view.png)
 By dragging the corners of the Image View, change its size to be the full size of the cell.
 We won't be using constraints until later on.

 Additionally we need to change the _Content Mode_ of the Image View.
-Currently it is set to the default value which is _Sacle To Fill_.
+Currently it is set to the default value which is _Scale To Fill_.
 That will distort the image to fit into the size of the Image View.
 Distorted images look ugly!
 It's much better to crop them.
 To do that, we change the _Content Mode_ to _Aspect Fill_.

 > [action]
 > Change the _Content Mode_ of the Image View in the _Attributes inspector_, as shown in the image below.
 Also select